Pre-Production |

 Kees, Dakota and crew

-Mainly the same bunch we'd all gotten used to working with on the set in preceding productions.
+the Crew Mainly the same bunch we'd all gotten used to working with on the set in preceding productions.
 Ulli make-up, Kees sound, Wim of course, Frans and Pim production, Jan, Werner and Marc camera, Cor light, myself stills, Olga assistant director.
 In Curaçao Ben Willems was added to the production department.

 The flight crew consisted of captain Sander (who was disappointed, as these people who made Blue Movie were not anywhere near as much into orgies as he'd expected;) co-pilot Dick (who had logged a total of more hours than Sander, but less on the DC-3;) and mechanic Ome Ben [Unca Ben], by which name he turned out to be known at every airport where we touched down.